YoungNyamkondiwa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7. It is a good file that cuts iron without making a noise \*\\'"Best School"\'\\*$\?\*\*\*\*\*:)
 8. Save current state of directory  ls -la > ls_cwd_content Putting contents into the file.
 9. Duplicate last line    tail -n 1 iacta | cat >> iacta  script that duplicates the last line of the file iacta
+10. No more javascript script that deletes all the regular files (not the directories) with a .js